shakeelr/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I first attempted the project using a SVM classifier trained on HOG gradients but shifted to a deep learning approach that worked much better.
+That said there is still significant room for improvement.
+The CNN still detects a number of false positives in the video, and struggles to properly classify the white car at times, sometimes seeing it as 2-3 seperate cars.
+Further turning the weights and threshold might help it see the white car better, but at the expense of more false positives.
+A better solution would be to try augmenting the training data set with pictures of white cars similar to the one in the video, along with pictures of objects in the video generating false positives such as the railing on the side.